The Range (Qld)

 How does the suburb of The Range compare to regional household patterns?

 Compared to Rest of Qld, the suburb of The Range shows distinct household patterns.
-The prevalence of shared households suggests a younger demographic or affordability considerations.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?